Adaptive Limiting.

 Unlike conventional single or multi-band limiters, our adaptive limiters use our unique, Emmy® winning algorithm called CEDAR Spectral Limiting.

-Instead of being limited to frequency bands, CEDAR Spectral Limiting calculates continuously varying EQ profiles across the three dimensions of frequency, level and time.
+Instead of being limited to processing in one or more discrete frequency bands, CEDAR Spectral Limiting calculates continuously varying EQ profiles across the three dimensions of frequency, level and time.

-This enables it to approach the mix as a whole without crossover filter issues that can result in phase and distortion, yielding unprecedented transparency and musicality...
+This enables it to approach the signal as a whole without crossover filter issues that can result in phase errors and distortion, yielding unprecedented transparency and musicality...

-..and this means that our limiters achieve a far greater level of detail, providing beautifully transparent, precise and highly musical limiting that retains the integrity and depth of your audio soundstage.
+..and this means that our limiters provide beautifully transparent, precise and highly musical limiting that retains the integrity and depth of your audio soundstage.

 Adaptive Limiter 2 or APEX?